rsgsrinivasan/CentimeAssignment/README.md

 # Alpha Vantage daily stock time series API testing Library

-The present library tests the alpha vantage api for daily time series data.
+The present library tests the alpha vantage api for **daily** time series data.

-The library is designed to be used with the behave BDD test framework
+The library is designed to be used with the behave BDD test framework using *behave* module.

 ## Prerequisites
 Python 3.8.5